MikaGunn/java-adaptive-quiz/README.md

 - Timer for each question
 - Persistent high scores
 - Unit tests with JUnit
-- GUI or web-based interface
+- GUI or web based interface

 ## Repository Topics